arun-custom/Netapp-New-Technologies-3-Day/day_3/README.md

 docker push arsood/docker_hello_world
 ```

-- If you want to run an image from another user simply use the
+- If you want to run an image from another user simply use the `docker pull <image name>` command.

+## Docker Lab
+- In this lab we will be building images in pairs and learning how to pull them and run them.
+- In partners, each of you should create a simple Node application using Express that prints out "Hello <partner's name>!" on the root route.
+- Each of you will then push your images to Docker Hub.
+- You will then pull each other's image and run it on your virtual machine.